Common Names

 Clinical Summary

-Selenium, an essential dietary trace mineral, is an important component of antioxidant systems such as glutathione peroxidase (1) that neutralize and protect against damage caused by free radicals and reactive oxygen species.
+Selenium, an essential dietary trace mineral, is an important component of cellular antioxidant defense systems that include enzymes such as glutathione peroxidase (1).
 It also plays an important role in thyroid function.
-Selenium can be obtained from the diet by consuming whole grains, meats, seafood, poultry and nuts, and is sold in supplemental form to boost immune function and for prevention of cardiovascular, rheumatic diseases, and cancer.
+Selenium can be obtained from the diet by consuming whole grains, meats, seafood, poultry, and nuts.
+It is sold in supplemental form to boost immune function and for disease prevention.

-A chemoprevention trial of selenium in patients with NSCLC (non small-cell lung cancer) was also halted after interim analysis as data did not show any benefit of selenium supplementation; there was an increase in secondary lung cancers in selenium users, although it was statistically insignificant (25).
-Long-term use of selenium may increase the risk of certain types of skin cancer as well (13).
+A chemoprevention trial of selenium in patients with non-small cell lung cancer did not show benefit, but did suggest a possible nonsignificant increase in secondary lung cancers (25).
+Long-term supplementation may increase the risk for certain types of skin cancer as well (13).

 Mechanism of Action